thiblahute/meson-website/Creating-Linux-binaries.md

 ## Adding other tools

 Old distros might have too old versions of some tools.
 For Meson this could include Python 3 and Ninja.
-IF this is the case you need to download, build and install them into <tt>~/devroot</tt> in the usual way.
+If this is the case you need to download, build and install new versions into <tt>~/devroot</tt> in the usual way.

 ## Adding dependencies